-When you press the “Send” button in your e-mail program (e-mail client) the program will connect to a server on the network / Internet that is called an SMTP server.
-SMTP that is used when e-mails are delivered from clients to servers and from servers to other servers.
+-When you press the “Send” button in your e-mail program (e-mail client) the program will connect to a server on the network / Internet that is called an SMTP server.
+SMTP plays a role when e-mails are delivered from clients to servers and from servers to other servers.

-No. The Internet service provider (ISP) that you use when you browse the Internet will normally have mail servers that you can access for your e-mails but you can normally not access mail servers that other Internet service provider own.
-The reason for this is that mail servers only accept certain IP addresses (the IP addresses that the ISPs provides) and if your IP address is outside this range you will be denied access to the server.
+-No, the Internet service provider (ISP) that you use when you browse the Internet will normally have mail servers that you can access for your e-mails but you can normally not access mail servers that other Internet service providers own.
+The reason for this is that mail servers only accept certain IP addresses (the IP addresses that the ISPs provide) and if your IP address is outside this range you will be denied access to the server.

-There are exceptions, however.
-In some cases you can download e-mail from POP3 servers provided by other ISPs.
-They will only check that your username and password is correct.
-And there exists also standalone email servers on the Internet that works independently of Internet service providers, and through them you can send and receive e-mails if you have access to the username and password.
-Many web hosting services provide this kind of stand-alone mail servers.
+-There are exceptions, however.
+In some cases, you can download e-mail from POP3 servers provided by other ISPs.
+They will only check that your username and password are correct.
+And there exists also standalone email servers on the Internet that works independently of Internet service providers, and through them, you can send and receive e-mails if you have access to the username and password.
+Many web hosting services provide this kind of standalone mail server.

-When you send an e-mail from your local computer to a mail server, your e-mail has just started it’s journey to your recipient.
-Perhaps your receiver is on the other side of the world, and then it’s a very long distance that the e-mail must travel before it arrives to your receivers computer.
+-When you send an e-mail from your local computer to a mail server, your e-mail has just started the journey to your recipient.
+Perhaps your receiver is on the other side of the world, and then it’s a very long distance that the e-mail must travel before it arrives in your receiver’s computer.